AAlcazar5/instagram-clone/README.md

 ## Expo Instagram Clone

-Instagram clone built using Expo; has the ability to authenticate the user using Firebase, and take photos as well as see a gallery of other user's photos.
+Instagram clone built using Expo; has the ability to authenticate users using Firebase, and take photos as well as see a gallery of other user's photos.
 User must allow permissions to use camera, however.

 To get started: